fluxcd/helm-controller/docs/api/helmrelease.md

 </em>
 </td>
 <td>
-<p>The name and namespace of the source HelmRepository the chart is available at.</p>
+<p>The name and namespace of the v1alpha1.Source the chart is available at.</p>
 </td>
 </tr>
 <tr>